-“You’re leading us,” she explained, “we need you to be spending time with God, to be healthy, to be attending connection events like these…take care of yourself.”
+“You’re leading us,” she explained, “And we need you to be spending time with God, to be healthy, to be attending connection events like these… to take care of yourself.”

-I’ve heard it said that if we don’t love ourselves our neighbor is in big trouble.
+I’ve heard it said that if we don’t love ourselves, our neighbor is in big trouble.
 And I guess we can extrapolate that if I, as a leader, don’t take care of myself, my wife is in big trouble.
 If we as leaders don’t take care of ourselves, our churches are in big trouble.

 Although there is no command that says, “Thou shalt take care of thyself,” the Bible is full of admonitions to give thought to our ways, to set clear boundaries, and to take care of ourselves

 Each one is designed to serve leaders.
 But if a leader isn’t willing to take care of himself or herself, the systems and environments don’t work like they should.

 So, I’ve been working on taking care of myself lately.
 I’ve had a number of tough conversations, re-setting boundaries, re-establishing limits and being more intentional about what I can do and what I can’t.
 It has been a tough time for me.
-I don’t like being that guy--who has to talk about boundaries a lot.
+I don’t like being that guy who has to talk about boundaries.
 I’ve had some difficult conversations, knowing God is leading me to do so.
 And smack in the middle of this time, God reminded me through a wise voice, “Take care of yourself!”

 Amazingly, as I have been trying to take care of myself, my wife, Lori has consistently thanked me for it.
 It’s been rough for me, but she is thrilled that I’ve been working on it.
 I’m reminded that if I don’t take care of myself, my neighbor, my wife, and the people around me are in big trouble.